-The MPL application can be valuable tool that allows technicians to manually record leakage when they are not able to fix the leakage during their scheduled workday.
+The MPL application is a valuable tool that allows technicians to manually record leakage when they are not able to fix the leakage during their scheduled workday.
 It can be used in combination with the GQS solution to provide a more comprehensive method to capture leakage information or in a standalone application.